Unexpected Reds

 Sancerre Pinot Noir 2019

 Red cherries, spice, a bit of florals and on the palate licorice joins the party.
-Fine grained tannins and vibrant acid. — 6 months ago
+Fine grained tannins and vibrant acid. — a year ago

 Severn, Serge and 4 others liked this